 Saturday, March 14 @ 1pm – Secret of the Cardboard Rocket @ 2:30pm - Black Holes @ 5:30pm - Dynamic Earth @ 7pm – Pink Floyd

 Sunday, March 15 @ 1:30pm - Dynamic Earth @ 3pm - Spacepark 360: Infinity

 Beyond DFW - Spring Break EventsBack to top

 Pack a picnic, load up the kids and head to the Refuge!
 Free fun for kids and families, hikes, crafts, videos and more!Our theme for the week will be Power to the Pollinators!
 We will be learning about hummingbirds, bees, butterflies.
 Each day we will have a different come-and-go craft session, nature videos, and weather permitting, guided walks and tram tours.

 We are celebrating with $2 admission for everyone for Frank Buck's Birthday!

 Everyone loves a good story.
-Join us for "Wit, Wisdom and Whimsey" at the 29th Annual Texas Storytelling Festival.
+Join us for our 30th Annual Texas Storytelling Festival.
 You will hear stories that will bring laughter, wonder, and a deeper understanding of ourselves.